« Previous Page

 is rare in the United States.
 It is found in over 90 countries around the world, mainly in Africa, Asia, Oceania, South America, and Central America.
 The risk of malaria is highest in parts of Oceania and in sub-Saharan Africa.

 Malaria is caused by a bite from a mosquito

 infected with parasites.
 You cannot

 get malaria just by being near a person who has the disease.

 Most malaria infections

-Symptoms tend to come and go in cycles.
+Symptoms may come and go in cycles.
 Some types of malaria may cause more

 serious problems, such as damage to the heart, lungs, kidneys, or brain.
 These types can

-Your doctor will order a blood test to check for
+Your doctor will order blood tests to check for

 Medicines usually can treat the illness.
 But some